redcountryroad/OSCP-shortsheet/ActiveDirectory.md

 ## Pass the ticket 2
 1. Use Rubeus instead of mimikatz

+2.

 ## Use when trapped
 - https://github.com/drak3hft7/Cheat-Sheet---Active-Directory
 - https://www.netwrix.com/attack.html
 - https://github.com/S1ckB0y1337/Active-Directory-Exploitation-Cheat-Sheet

+## Pivoting
+- Use chisel for AD to pivot into internal network.
+- For port forwarding local/remote ssh port forward is the key!
+- Double pivoting is not required in the exam.

+- OSCP B set tips: Double pivoting is not required in the exam.
+At least it wasn’t there for my exam set.
+Still people say OSCP B requires double pivoting while I simply did the set using other tricks; transfer nc to your first pivot and the next target (or a msfvenom backdoor) capture it on the middle machine.
+See you can spend hell lotta time setting up double pivot and it may or may not work according to the firewall rules and so.
+So think out of the box.
+The catch with the oscp B set is you can’t directly transfer the files to ms02 you need to abuse a running webserver on 01.